‪(717) 993-7117‬ info@laramckusky.com

 Forty additional credits in an accelerated program through the Art Institute of Pittsburgh–Online Division towards a degree in Graphic Design.

-WORK EXPERIENCE
+WORK EXPERIENCE:

 I have worked with children in all capacities {pick one: babysitter, camp counselor, nanny, private tutor, child care group leader, Sunday School teacher, student teacher, substitute teacher, etc.} in addition to having my ed degree, so I have fairly strong opinions about raising children, as a result.
 I’d apologize, but I’m not really sorry.

 Besides caring for children, I have been an active graphic designer for over 20 years.
-My design work is under Bright Crescent Studios.
+My design work is under Bright Crescent Atelier.
 As a designer, I have worked as a freelancer and a jane of all trades while working for others.
 I can now say I have website design and building experience, using WordPress mostly but I do have experience with Blogger and Weebly as well.
 I’ve also dabbled in some Drupal.
 I am tech-savvy, so picking up new dashboards is really no problem.

 Other work falls under the headings of library or administrative assistant.
 Often, library work, education, and design work have all converged, which is heaven for me!
 Other “trades” I have experience in include marketing, social media coordination, event coordination, art coordination, subcommittee head, retail and direct sales experience, brand coordination, and print designer.